udaykusupati/Normal-Assisted-Stereo/README.md

 @InProceedings{Kusupati20,
-  author={Kusupati, Uday and Cheng, Shuo and Chen, Rui and Su, Hao}, title={Normal Assisted Stereo Depth Estimation}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, month = {June}, year = {2020}
+  author={Kusupati, Uday and Cheng, Shuo and Chen, Rui and Su, Hao}, title={Normal Assisted Stereo Depth Estimation}, booktitle = {Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, month = {June}, year = {2020}
 }